 Please note: Completing these courses does not guarantee admission to Central Washington University or the degree program

-Theory Diagnostic Exam Time: CWU Music Building
+Theory Diagnostic Exam Time: CWU's McIntyre Music building

 Your registration for other music courses, including applied music (private lessons), will be in jeopardy if you do not take this exam.

 Please visit our Graduate Studies page for more information.

 The designation of Distinguished Professor is the highest award attainable at Central Washington UniCWU, Yakima Orchestras And Choruses To Perform Mahler’s Resurrection Symphony

 Gustav Mahler’s epic masterpiece, Symphony No. 2, the “Resurrection,” will be celebrated in aMozart’s Marriage Of Figaro Opens May 2 At CWU